kiip1/SkLectern/README.md

     give stone to player
 ```

+### Arithmetic
+Simple arithmetic like `3 + 2` gets simplified into `5`.
+This allows you to write more clear code without worrying about performance.

 ## Goals
 - Add more language features to Skript for advanced users.
 - Optimize parse times without requiring manual optimization.